SLU-INTEGRATED-CONFEDERACY/SLU-CIS-NLP/Tuwali - Balang et al/README.md

 # Tuwali–English Lexicon

 ## Project Description
-**A comprehensive digital dictionary preserving the Tuwali language of the Ifugao region**
+**A comprehensive digital dictionary preserving the Tuwali language(Kiangan) of the Ifugao region**

-This project presents a bilingual lexicon documenting the Tuwali language, an indigenous language spoken in the Ifugao province of the Philippines.
+This project presents a trilingual lexicon documenting the Tuwali language, an indigenous language spoken in the Ifugao province of the Philippines, specifically from Kiangan.
 The lexicon serves as a valuable resource for language preservation, linguistic research, and cultural documentation, providing detailed entries with morphological analysis, English and Tagalog translations, and cultural context.

 ---